Aliases for CD8A Gene

 Previous GeneCards Identifiers for CD8A Gene

 The CD8 antigen is a cell surface glycoprotein found on most cytotoxic T lymphocytes that mediates efficient cell-cell interactions within the immune system.
 The CD8 antigen acts as a coreceptor with the T-cell receptor on the T lymphocyte to recognize antigens displayed by an antigen presenting cell in the context of class I MHC molecules.
 The coreceptor functions as either a homodimer composed of two alpha chains or as a heterodimer composed of one alpha and one beta chain.
 Both alpha and beta chains share significant homology to immunoglobulin variable light chains.
 This gene encodes the CD8 alpha chain.
-Multiple transcript variants encoding different isoforms have been found for this gene. [provided by RefSeq, Nov 2011]
+Multiple transcript variants encoding different isoforms have been found for this gene.
+The major protein isoforms of this gene differ by the presence or absence of a transmembrane domain and thus differ in being a membrane-anchored or secreted protein. [provided by RefSeq, May 2020]

 GeneCards Summary for CD8A Gene

 CD8A (CD8a Molecule) is a Protein Coding gene.
-Diseases associated with CD8A include cd8 deficiency, familial and susceptibility to respiratory infections associated with cd8alpha chain mutation.
-Among its related pathways are Immune System and Innate Lymphoid Cell Differentiation Pathways.
-GO annotations related to this gene include protein homodimerization activity and coreceptor activity.
+Diseases associated with CD8A include Cd8 Deficiency, Familial and Herpes Zoster.
+Among its related pathways are Yersinia infection and TCR signaling in naive CD4+ T cells.
+Gene Ontology (GO) annotations related to this gene include protein homodimerization activity and coreceptor activity.